Get to Know Our Clinical Psychologist

 My Story

-Along the way, I saw how outdated ideas about ageing hold people back, and I wanted to change that narrative – after all, midlife can be a vibrant period of growth and opportunity, no longer seen as just a crisis.
+I came to clinical psychology after walking alongside my parents’ challenges in later life – and navigating some major turning points of my own.
+Along the way, I saw how outdated ideas about ageing and limiting life stories can hold people back.
+I wanted to change that narrative – after all, mid and later life can be a vibrant period of growth and opportunity, no longer seen as a crisis.

 That’s why I founded Upside Stories — an online psychology practice that stands for optimism, warmth, and authenticity, backed by research, with therapy that’s down-to-earth.

-As a gay man and a solo dad, inclusivity is personal to me.
-We know older LGBTQIA+ people often face higher rates of depression or anxiety, so I’ve built a practice that celebrates diverse identities and ensures everyone feels seen and supported.
+Inclusivity is personal to me.
+Ageing LGBTQIA+ people still face higher rates of depression and anxiety, and that’s why I’ve built a practice that celebrates diverse identities and ensures everyone feels seen and supported.
 Wellbeing isn’t just about healing the past – it’s about crafting your next chapter at any age, and I’m here to help you do that.

 My work has taken me across university settings, dementia care services, and mental health programs, including: